vacp2p/rfc-index/nomos/data-availability-layer.md

 Data included in hash for next block in Zone
 - Zone block builders create certificates, a Verifiable Information Dispersal Certificate,
 - Zone send certificates to DA nodes to store in the NomosDA node's mempool

+### Certificate
+A verifiable information dispersal certificate is a list of signutures from DA nodes.
+- They contain values that verifies data chucks from the zone
+- Data chucks are sent with aggregate commitments, a list of row commitments for entire data blob, and a column commitment for the data chuck
+- DA nodes check commitments and signs commitments once verified
+- The VID certificate is a list of signatures
+- Block producers receive certificates and verify
+- Block producer hash aggregate commitments and include it in the block

+### Data Stored in the Blockchain

+- CertificateID
+- AppID
+- Index

 ## Copyright